xsdk-project/ATPESC2018HandsOnLessons/_lessons/mfem_convergence/lesson.md

 #### Questions

 {% include qanda
-    question='How many unknowns do we need in runs 1 and 2 to get 4 digits of accuracy?' answer='We need only 3001 unknowns compared to 82561 unknowns for the low-order method!' %}
+    question='How many unknowns do we need in runs 1 and 2 to get four digits of accuracy?' answer='We need only 3001 unknowns compared to 82561 unknowns for the low-order method!' %}

 {% include qanda